 As I walked in the late-July heat of the intense sun through the Roman Forum in search of angles for interesting photos as well as a respite in the shade, I realized how impressive this must have looked when it was built.

-There is a lot of beauty in the ruins at the Forum, but aside from a few select parts, most of it just blends together as nothing recognizable without a label.
 Unlike some of the other major tourist stops in Rome, the Forum doesn’t feel so crowded because it is more spread out.
 If it wasn’t for the intense heat of summer, it would be a great place to sit and contemplate the history for a few hours, but the late-July heat definitely limits that experience.

 I had to thank Jupiter, or whichever Roman deity is responsible, for the life-saving public fountains within the Forum grounds.
 Filling up water bottles with cold water made the walk through much more tolerable.
 Without the fountains, it probably would’ve been a much shorter walk through Roman history.